NicolasBrito/NicolasBrito/README.md

 - 👋 Hi, I’m @NicolasBrito
-- 👀 I’m interested in React JS
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning about javascript
+- 🌱 I’m currently learning about Python
-- 💞️ I’m looking to collaborate on front and backend development
+- 💞️ I’m looking to collaborate on webscraping
 - 📫 How to reach me: nicolasbrito.nmb12@gmail.com

 <!---